vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 ### Escaping Nested Scopes

-An option can be passed as the second parameters of `effectScope`, allowing nested scopes not to be collected by its parent scopes.
+An option can be passed as the second parameter of `effectScope`.
+Specifying `detached: true` allows nested scopes not to be collected by its parent scopes.
 The same behavior should apply to component's `setup()` scope.

+This also makes usages like ["lazy initialization"](https://github.com/vuejs/vue-next/issues/1532) possible.

 ```ts
 let nestedScope